LISE-B26/pylabcontrol/README.md

 github.
 The former is easier, while the latter gives more explicit access to the source code.

 #### Via pip (Beginner)
-The simplest way to install pyLabControl is with the command-line utility pip.
+The simplest way to install pylabcontrol is with the command-line utility pip.
 To install simply issue the command

 ```>>> pip install pylabcontrol```